mark-casey/foilhat/README.md

 ### Summary

-Foilhat v2.0 offers three main features for handling cron jobs (along with a few minor extras).
-The main features are output control, local and remote mount checking, and PID/lock fle handling.
+Foilhat v2.0 offers three main features for handling cron jobs, along with a few minor extras.
+The main features are:
+ - Output control
+ - Local and remote mount point checking
+ - PID/lock fle handling.

 Foilhat aims to handle these relatively simple tasks in a low maintenace, centralized manner and has been found to add quite a bit of power, safety, and flexibility to everyday job handling.

 ### Warning/Disclaimer
 **Under normal operation Foilhat gives NO OUTPUT whatsoever.
 You are